• .NET Developer Tools DevTools

 iOS: For iOS, that means installing XCode 4 from the App Store.
 It’s pretty straightforward and needs not much more explanation than that.
 Remember, you must be on a Mac to install XCode.

 Android: For Android, you will need to download the SDK, install Eclipse and then install the Android Development Tools (ADT) for Eclipse.
-There are excellent instructions on getting your Android environment setup here.
+There are excellent instructions on getting your Android environment setup.

 Now that we have the prereq’s out of the way, lets get started.

-Step 1: Download the Kendo UI Mobile Beta Bits
+Step 1: Download the Kendo UI Mobile Bits

-Download the mobile beta here if you have not already.
+Download Kendo UI Mobile here if you have not already.
 Go ahead and unzip this and take mental note of the directory.
-For right now, it doesn’t matter where you unzip the contents as long as you remember where you put them.phonegap
+For right now, it doesn't matter where you unzip the contents as long as you remember where you put them.

 Step 2: Download PhoneGap